AstraZeneca (NASDAQ:AZN) Updates FY 2021 Earnings Guidance

-Several equities analysts have weighed in on the stock.
-Jefferies Financial Group upgraded shares of AstraZeneca from a hold rating to a buy rating in a research report on Monday, March 22nd.
-Deutsche Bank Aktiengesellschaft reiterated a buy rating on shares of AstraZeneca in a research report on Thursday, March 18th.
-Societe Generale restated a buy rating on shares of AstraZeneca in a report on Tuesday, March 23rd.
-UBS Group upgraded shares of AstraZeneca from a neutral rating to a buy rating in a report on Wednesday, March 3rd.
-Finally, SVB Leerink lowered their price target on shares of AstraZeneca from $64.00 to $63.00 and set an outperform rating on the stock in a report on Monday, March 8th.
-One analyst has rated the stock with a sell rating, three have issued a hold rating and eleven have issued a buy rating to the company.
-The company has a consensus rating of Buy and an average target price of $83.40.
+A number of analysts have issued reports on AZN shares.
+Societe Generale reaffirmed a buy rating on shares of AstraZeneca in a report on Tuesday, March 23rd.
+UBS Group upgraded AstraZeneca from a neutral rating to a buy rating in a research report on Wednesday, March 3rd.
+SVB Leerink dropped their price target on AstraZeneca from $64.00 to $63.00 and set an outperform rating on the stock in a research report on Monday, March 8th.
+Argus restated a hold rating on shares of AstraZeneca in a research report on Monday, April 19th.
+Finally, Berenberg Bank reiterated a buy rating on shares of AstraZeneca in a research report on Tuesday, March 9th.
+One equities research analyst has rated the stock with a sell rating, three have issued a hold rating and eleven have assigned a buy rating to the company.
+The stock presently has a consensus rating of Buy and an average target price of $89.25.

-The firm also recently announced a semi-annual dividend, which was paid on Monday, March 29th.
-Investors of record on Friday, February 26th were paid a $0.95 dividend.
+The company also recently disclosed a semi-annual dividend, which was paid on Monday, March 29th.
+Stockholders of record on Friday, February 26th were issued a dividend of $0.95 per share.
+This represents a dividend yield of 2.7%.
+This is an increase from AstraZeneca’s previous semi-annual dividend of $0.45.
 The ex-dividend date was Thursday, February 25th.
-This represents a yield of 2.7%.
-This is a boost from AstraZeneca’s previous semi-annual dividend of $0.45.
-AstraZeneca’s payout ratio is presently 106.29%.
+AstraZeneca’s dividend payout ratio is presently 106.29%.

 A hedge fund recently bought a new stake in AstraZeneca stock.
-OLD Mission Capital LLC bought a new stake in AstraZeneca PLC (NASDAQ:AZN) during the third quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The fund bought 138,339 shares of the company’s stock, valued at approximately $7,581,000.
-15.57% of the stock is owned by institutional investors.
+OLD Mission Capital LLC acquired a new position in shares of AstraZeneca PLC (NASDAQ:AZN) in the third quarter, according to its most recent 13F filing with the SEC.
+The institutional investor acquired 138,339 shares of the company’s stock, valued at approximately $7,581,000.
+Institutional investors and hedge funds own 15.57% of the company’s stock.

 About AstraZeneca